vroslmend/check-the-card-game-v2/docs/ARCHITECTURE.md

 The project is structured as a monorepo using npm workspaces, comprising three main packages: `client`, `server`, and `shared-types`.

 *   ### 2.1.
 Frontend (Client)
-    *   **Technology:** Next.js (App Router), TypeScript, Tailwind CSS, XState, Zustand.
+    *   **Technology:** Next.js (App Router), TypeScript, Tailwind CSS, XState.
     *   **Responsibilities:**
         *   Rendering the game interface (lobby, game board, cards, player hands, actions).
         *   Handling user input and interactions.
-        *   Managing local UI state, interaction flows (e.g., multi-step abilities, selections), and animation cues via the `uiMachine`.
-        *   Storing and displaying core game data (`ClientCheckGameState`, logs, chat) received from the server in a Zustand store (`gameStore`).
-        *   Managing the Socket.IO connection lifecycle, processing incoming server events, and sending outgoing events via middleware within the `gameStore`.
+        *   **Game Page State:** Managing the entire client-side state for an active game session, including the Socket.IO connection lifecycle, UI interaction flows, and animation cues via a single XState machine (`uiMachine`).
+        *   **Landing Page Modals:** The modals for creating and joining a game are self-contained and handle their own logic, using direct socket communication to the server.
+They are not controlled by the `uiMachine`.
     *   **Key Directories/Modules:**
-        *   `client/app/layout.tsx`: Root application layout, integrates global providers like `SocketProvider` and `UIMachineProvider`.
+        *   `client/app/layout.tsx`: Root application layout, integrates global providers.
-        *   `client/app/page.tsx`: The main landing page, serving as a **Lobby** for users to input their name and create or join games.
+        *   `client/app/page.tsx`: The main landing page.
+It is a largely static page for presentation and uses modals to handle the "Create Game" and "Join Game" interactions.
-        *   `client/app/(game)/[gameId]/page.tsx`: The primary page for rendering the active game session for a specific `gameId`.
+        *   `client/app/game/[gameId]/page.tsx`: The primary page for rendering an active game session.
+        *   `client/app/game/[gameId]/GameClient.tsx`: This is the core client-side component for an active game.
+It wraps the entire game experience with the `UIMachineProvider`, bringing the `uiMachine` to life for that session.
         *   `client/components/`:
-            *   `game/`: Game-specific React components (e.g., `PlayerHand.tsx`, `TableArea.tsx`).
+            *   `game/`: Game-specific React components (e.g., `LocalPlayerArea.tsx`, `OpponentArea.tsx`).
+            *   `modals/`: Contains the `NewGameModal` and `JoinGameModal`, which are self-contained and use direct socket communication.
-            *   `ui/`: General UI elements (e.g., `Card.tsx`, buttons, modals from `shadcn/ui`).
+            *   `ui/`: General UI elements (e.g., buttons, base `Modal` component).
-            *   `providers/`: Contains simple wrapper providers like `SocketProvider`.
+            *   `providers/`: Contains the core `UIMachineProvider`.
-        *   `client/machines/uiMachine.ts`: Defines the client-side XState machine (`uiMachine`) that orchestrates all UI logic, user interaction flows (e.g., drawing cards, initial peek, multi-step abilities), manages temporary UI-specific state (e.g., selected cards, ability progress), and triggers server communication by emitting `EMIT_TO_SOCKET` events.
+        *   `client/machines/uiMachine.ts`: Defines the client-side XState machine (`uiMachine`) that orchestrates all client-side logic **while in an active game**.
+It manages the socket connection state, the `ClientCheckGameState`, user interaction flows, and temporary UI-specific state.
+It triggers server communication by emitting `EMIT_TO_SOCKET` events.
+        *   `client/components/providers/uiMachineProvider.tsx`: A "smart" provider that acts as the bridge between the React component tree, the `uiMachine` actor, and the Socket.IO connection **for a specific game session**.
+Its responsibilities are:
-        *   `client/machines/uiMachineProvider.tsx`: The "smart" provider.
-It provides the `uiMachine` actor instance to the component tree.
-It acts as the central client-side orchestrator by:
+            *   Spawning and providing the `uiMachine` actor instance to the component tree.
-            *   Subscribing to the `gameStore` to sync the `ClientCheckGameState` into the `uiMachine`.
-            *   Subscribing to specific server events (forwarded by the `gameStore`) that the `uiMachine` needs to react to directly (e.g., `RESPOND_CARD_DETAILS_FOR_ABILITY`).
+            *   Registering listeners for all relevant incoming Socket.IO events (e.g., `GAME_STATE_UPDATE`, `SERVER_LOG_ENTRY`) and forwarding them as events to the `uiMachine` actor.
-            *   Subscribing to `EMIT_TO_SOCKET` events from its `uiMachine` actor and using the `emit` function from `gameStore` to send these actions to the server.
+            *   Subscribing to `EMIT_TO_SOCKET` events from its `uiMachine` actor and sending the corresponding event and payload to the server via the socket.
-        *   `client/store/gameStore.ts`: The central Zustand store.
-It uses custom middleware (`socketMiddleware.ts`) to manage the entire Socket.IO connection.
-It holds the `ClientCheckGameState`, `localPlayerId`, game logs, chat messages, and exposes `connect`, `disconnect`, and `emit` functions.
-It is the single point of contact with the server.
-        *   `client/lib/`: Client-side utilities, constants, and client-specific types.
+            *   Managing the raw socket connection lifecycle (`connect`, `disconnect`) and syncing this status with the `uiMachine`.
+        *   `client/lib/socket.ts`: Exports a singleton `socket` instance, configured for client-side use.

 *   ### 2.2.
 Backend (Server)
     *   **Technology:** Node.js, Socket.IO, TypeScript, XState.